How to Use a Deed in Lieu of Foreclosure to Sign Over Your Home

 Steps in the Deed in Lieu of Foreclosure Process

 To get a mortgage release, you need to work with your lender.
 Every lender has different requirements, so call and ask about the process.
-Let them know you’re unable to make your payments and be sure to discuss all of the alternatives (such as loan modification, short sale, government programs like HARP 2.0, and so on).
+Let them know you’re unable to make your payments and be sure to discuss all of the alternatives (such as loan modification or a short sale).

 - Contact your lender, explain your situation, and ask to begin the DIL process.
 You’ll need to fill out an application and show proof that you’re unable to make your payments due to hardship.